hughjonesd/huxtable/README.md

 [![Travis-CI Build Status](https://travis-ci.org/hughjonesd/huxtable.svg?branch=master)](https://travis-ci.org/hughjonesd/huxtable)

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-Huxtable is a package for creating HTML and LaTeX tables.
+Huxtable is an R package for creating HTML and LaTeX tables.
 It provides similar functionality to xtable, but does more, with a simpler interface.

 Installing
 ==========